Eden Wild Goose (EWG)

 The other will be around local 'interests and activities'

-- The Eden Wild Goose Community Choir is up and running on Thursday evenings.
+- Eden Wild Goose Community Choir on Thursday evenings.

-- Eden Wild Goose Crafty Gaggle is being launched
+- Eden Wild Goose Crafty Gaggle Alternate Mondays

--Eden Wild Goose Posada (The journey on Mary and Joseph to Jerusalem) will be in schools, and other public places.
+- Eden Wild Goose Posada (The journey on Mary and Joseph to Jerusalem) travels around schools,

 Thoughts written September 2019